 This cycle will also be valid for a long time.
 As it’s the newest cycle it won’t rotate out so soon.
 By 2019 the Lunar and Sansan cycle will be on the chopping block.
 If you wanted to squeeze as much money as you can out of your purchase, I’d consider jumping in with Kitara and maybe go back as far as the Red Sands cycle over delving heavily into older cycles.
 There are some exceptions though.

-Data packs with specific cards – Going this route will be highly dependant on you wanting to play particular deck types.
+Data packs with specific cards – Going this route will be highly dependent on you wanting to play particular deck types.
 Scorched Earth was a mainstay for kill decks but is no longer in the game.
 Escalation released a similar heavy hitting meat damage card, Boom!
+Working a kill deck you might want to pick up that data pack.
 If you are super keen on playing specific deck types, just buying particular expansion packs can be done.
 I’d tread this road carefully though.
 Use online resources like Netrunner DB to pick apart decks you like and track down needed data packs.

 2017 Championship Decks While not released yet, you can expect that by Q2/3 of 2018 these decks will be available.
 These are noteworthy as they are the first champion decks that are compatible with the revised core.
 You won’t find any cards that are currently out of the game (either due to rotation or being removed from the core set).
 As another small bonus, if you want to have multiple playable decks on hand these commonly have a solid choices for economy cards, breakers, ice, etc. that they’ll have staple cards used in just about every deck.
 So it might be possible to have a couple of constructed decks handy and not have to constantly take them apart just for a few cards by purchasing these.

 These would be my general suggestions for buying into Netrunner.
-Focus on a few of the big box expansions first, particularly Terminal Directive.
+Focus on a few of the big box expansions first, particularly Reign and Reverie.
 Pick and choose the smaller data pack expansions, and consider holding off and buying into the newest data pack cycle first.
 Yes, you can jump in and buy everything.
 But I’d buy slowly, learning much of the cards as you go, rather than drowning in a sea of cards only using a fraction for your constructed decks.